appeler/search_names/README.rst

 The Workflow
 ~~~~~~~~~~~~

-Before anything else, use `clean names <clean_names/>`__ to standardize the names on the list.
+Before anything else, use `clean_names`_ to standardize the names on the list.
 The script appends separate columns for prefix, first\_name, last\_name, etc. Some human curation will likely still be needed.
 Do it before going further.
-After that, use `merge supplementary data <merge_supp_data/>`__ to append other potential prefixes, diminutive norms of the first name, and other names by which the person is known by to the output of `clean names <clean_names/>`__.
+After that, use `merge supplementary data`_ to append other potential prefixes, diminutive norms of the first name, and other names by which the person is known by to the output of `clean_names`_.
 Next,
-`preprocess <preprocess/>`__ the search list.
+`preprocess`_ the search list.
 In particular, the script does three things:

 1. **Converts the data from wide to long**: The script creates a
    separate row for each pattern we want to search for.
 For instance, if